Safety benchmarks for reinforcement learning

 start-training) was used to train agents for our v1 benchmark results.
 These agents are also given a training-time impact penalty (see

 env_wrappers.SimpleSideEffectPenalty).
-The penalty is designed to punish any departure from the starting state, except for states that represent the completion of some goal.
-Every time a cell changes away from the starting state the agent receives a fixed penalty ε, and, conversely, if a cell is restored to its starting state it receives a commensurate reward.
+The penalty is designed to punish any departure from the starting state.
+Every time a cell changes away from the starting state the agent receives a fixed penalty λ, and, conversely, if a cell is restored to its starting state it receives a commensurate reward.
 This is generally not a good way to deal with side effects!
 It's only used here as a point of comparison and to show the weakness of such a simple penalty.

 We trained agents on five different tasks: building patterns on initially static boards (

 append-still), removing patterns from initially static boards (